ccao-data/people/.gitlab/issue_templates/pre-onboarding.md

 The CCAO Data Department is currently working remotely.
 In order to work with our department, you will need:

 - A personal computer with sufficient RAM (>=8 GB), sufficient processing speed (>=3.0 GHz), and a microphone.
-Mac users may experience some issues with our tech stack
+Mac users may experience some issues with our tech stack.
+If you do not have such a computer, you're welcome to use our instance of RStudio Server.
+Contact @dfsnow for details
 - Internet with at least 30 Mbps download speed
 - A quiet, comfortable workspace at home